 At Fishin’ Girl Nation, we will spare no expense to provide the finest care, comfort, and hope for the women we rescue.
 Together, we can be the voice for those who have lost theirs.

-Phase One will involve the purchase of up to 35 acres of undeveloped land in a remote, safe, and secure location.
-This phase will cover all associated costs, including purchase fees, surveys, soil and ground testing, legal and insurance expenses, planning, zoning, and any other preliminary requirements typical in land acquisition.
-It will also include the initial stages of blueprint development for future infrastructure.
+Phase One focuses on the purchase of up to 35 acres of undeveloped land in a remote, safe, and secure location—laying the foundation for the Fishin’ Girl Nation Safehouse.
+This phase will cover all associated costs, including purchase fees, surveys, soil and ground testing, zoning, planning, legal and insurance

 Safehouse Women-Only Programs:

-- Independence: Self-defense training, including boxing, karate, and Brazilian Jiu-Jitsu.
+• Independence: Self-defense training, including boxing and Brazilian Jiu-Jitsu.
 We will also offer gun safety and firing training, along with archery and fishing, all within the safe and secure property.

-- Healing: A barn with at least one horse, and housed within their own smaller compound, we will have trained dogs for both safety and companionship.
+• Care: A barn with at least one horse and housed within their own smaller compound.
+We will have trained dogs for both safety and companionship.
 Women will have a garden to plant and grow flowers and their vegetables.
 There will also be a chicken coop.

-- Nature: A secure wooded area for natural relaxation, along with a walking trail within the fenced-in 10-acre area.
-Additionally, we will have a 1.3-acre pond with a walking trail and a dock during Phases 1 and 2.
-In Phase 3, a collapsible retaining wall will be removed to add additional pond acreage.
+• Nature: A secure wooded area for natural relaxation, along with a walking trail within the fenced-in 10-acre area.
+Additionally, we will have a 1.3-acre pond with a walking trail and a dock through Phase 2.
+Phase 3 will include additional pond acreage.
 The pond, walking trail, and dock will be well-lit with motion sensors/lighting and cameras for security.

 Help us reach the goal!